-Yes, I am a resident of Dallas, but there are plenty of reasons to visit the city that have nothing to do with my residency!
-Dallas is a sophisticated, cosmopolitan city which retains the traditional hospitality of the south.
-It is a city alive with diversity, a booming economy, booming suburbs, and of course, horrible traffic.
+Dallas, Texas is a city alive with diversity, a booming economy, booming suburbs, and of course, horrible traffic.
 Regardless of the traffic, Dallas is not the city you may think it is.
-Let me introduce you and make you want to visit Dallas, Texas!
+Let me introduce you and give you reasons you will want to visit Dallas, Texas!

 Dallas hosts the Texas State Fair, and Tex watches over it all.
 Texas has the absolute best state fair in the country and it is the biggest (everything is bigger in Texas)!
 The Texas State Fair must be experienced to be believed.
 It represents the very best of Texas, new and old.
 There are still the livestock contests, the ostrich and pig races, car show, BBQ and Chili cookoffs, and incredibly strange fried foods like “fried margaritas” (you know southerners fry anything).

 The Perot Museum of Nature and Science has become an educational center of the city, and we cannot forget the museums of Fair Park: the Women’s Museum, African American Museum, Natural History Museum, Texas Museum of Automotive History, and many more.
 The Sixth Floor is an important historical museum giving the history of the assassination of John F. Kennedy.
 The city never tore down the School Book Depository or Dealey Plaza, and while the city is not proud of the event, it does not ignore the fact that an American President was assassinated here.

 Then there is Klyde Warren Park.
 Dallas is in love with this special park which was actually “created” on top of Woodall Rodgers Freeway in downtown Dallas!
 It is a beautiful green space in the city and it is known for its food trucks, dog park, Botanical Gardens and Children’s Park.
 It is nestled between the Arts District and Uptown, and is a favorite spot for yoga, lunch, and just relaxing.

 Dallas is a foodie’s dream come true.
 I cannot begin to describe every restaurant in Dallas because there are so many venues!
 From Farm to Table to Tex Mex, any type of food you desire is here.
-If you want to see the food scene with your own eyes, head over to Instagram and follow @blaylockphoto and enjoy Josh Blaylock’s iconic photos of the Dallas foodie scene.
+If you want to see the food scene with your own eyes, head over to Instagram and enjoy Josh Blaylock’s iconic photos of the Dallas foodie scene.

 Incredible boutique hotels.
 I don’t know about anyone else, but I absolutely love one of a kind boutique hotels.
-The standout in Dallas is The Joule Dallas on Main Street.
+The standout in town is The Joule Dallas on Main Street.
 The Joule is unique with its dramatic art, restaurants and world-class spa.
 The Joule revitalized a neo-Gothic landmark building in the heart of Dallas.
 It doesn’t hurt that it is located next door to the downtown Neiman Marcus, a longtime shopping mecca.